chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 2. Submit job to compute node on HPC

-Either:
+While you are able to get a compute node with [idev](https://docs.tacc.utexas.edu/software/idev/), you will have to monitor when you connect to the node.
+For greater productivity, it is recommended to submit your job using Slurm script.

-edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) and submit the job by executing the below all at once at the command line.
+Edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) and submit the job by executing the below all at once at the command line.

 ```bash
 #!/bin/bash